ecoFw/review_mrio-land/report.md

     ## [29] "NETWORK ANALYSIS APPLIED TO LARGE-SCALE CYBER-ECOSYSTEMS"
     ## [30] "NETWORK SYNERGISM: EMERGENCE OF POSITIVE RELATIONS IN ECOLOGICAL SYSTEMS"
     ## [31] "CARBON BUDGET AND NETWORK ANALYSIS OF A HIGH-ENERGY BEACH/SURF-ZONE ECOSYSTEM"
+    ## [32] "LAND COMPETITION UNDER TELECOUPLING: DISTANT ACTORS' ENVIRONMENTAL VERSUS ECONOMIC CLAIMS ON LAND IN NORTH-EASTERN MADAGASCAR"
+    ## [33] "NETWORK ANALYSIS AS A TOOL FOR QUANTIFYING THE DYNAMICS OF METACOUPLED SYSTEMS: AN EXAMPLE USING GLOBAL SOYBEAN TRADE"
-    ## [32] "LINKING AGRICULTURAL GHG EMISSIONS TO GLOBAL TRADE NETWORK"
+    ## [34] "LINKING AGRICULTURAL GHG EMISSIONS TO GLOBAL TRADE NETWORK"
-    ## [33] "EVOLUTION OF VIRTUAL WATER METABOLIC NETWORK IN DEVELOPING REGIONS: A CASE STUDY OF GUANGDONG PROVINCE"
+    ## [35] "EVOLUTION OF VIRTUAL WATER METABOLIC NETWORK IN DEVELOPING REGIONS: A CASE STUDY OF GUANGDONG PROVINCE"
-    ## [34] "CARBON COMMUNITIES AND HOTSPOTS FOR CARBON EMISSIONS REDUCTION IN CHINA"
+    ## [36] "CARBON COMMUNITIES AND HOTSPOTS FOR CARBON EMISSIONS REDUCTION IN CHINA"
-    ## [35] "ENERGY FOOTPRINT PATHWAYS OF CHINA"
+    ## [37] "ENERGY FOOTPRINT PATHWAYS OF CHINA"
-    ## [36] "A STUDY ON EMBODIED CARBON TRANSFER AT THE PROVINCIAL LEVEL OF CHINA FROM A SOCIAL NETWORK PERSPECTIVE"
+    ## [38] "A STUDY ON EMBODIED CARBON TRANSFER AT THE PROVINCIAL LEVEL OF CHINA FROM A SOCIAL NETWORK PERSPECTIVE"
-    ## [37] "LINKAGE ANALYSIS OF TOURISM-RELATED SECTORS IN CHINA: AN ASSESSMENT BASED ON NETWORK ANALYSIS TECHNIQUE"
+    ## [39] "LINKAGE ANALYSIS OF TOURISM-RELATED SECTORS IN CHINA: AN ASSESSMENT BASED ON NETWORK ANALYSIS TECHNIQUE"
-    ## [38] "ENERGY-INDUCED MERCURY EMISSIONS IN GLOBAL SUPPLY CHAIN NETWORKS: STRUCTURAL CHARACTERISTICS AND POLICY IMPLICATIONS"
+    ## [40] "ENERGY-INDUCED MERCURY EMISSIONS IN GLOBAL SUPPLY CHAIN NETWORKS: STRUCTURAL CHARACTERISTICS AND POLICY IMPLICATIONS"
-    ## [39] "GLOBAL SOCIO-HYDROLOGY: AN OVERVIEW OF VIRTUAL WATER USE BY THE WORLD ECONOMY FROM SOURCE OF EXPLOITATION TO SINK OF FINAL CONSUMPTION"
+    ## [41] "GLOBAL SOCIO-HYDROLOGY: AN OVERVIEW OF VIRTUAL WATER USE BY THE WORLD ECONOMY FROM SOURCE OF EXPLOITATION TO SINK OF FINAL CONSUMPTION"
-    ## [40] "GLOBAL OVERVIEW OF CRUDE OIL USE: FROM SOURCE TO SINK THROUGH INTER-REGIONAL TRADE"
+    ## [42] "GLOBAL OVERVIEW OF CRUDE OIL USE: FROM SOURCE TO SINK THROUGH INTER-REGIONAL TRADE"
-    ## [41] "ENERGY USE IN WORLD ECONOMY FROM HOUSEHOLD-CONSUMPTION-BASED PERSPECTIVE"
+    ## [43] "ENERGY USE IN WORLD ECONOMY FROM HOUSEHOLD-CONSUMPTION-BASED PERSPECTIVE"
-    ## [42] "NETWORK ANALYSIS OF DIFFERENT TYPES OF FOOD FLOWS: ESTABLISHING THE INTERACTION BETWEEN FOOD FLOWS AND ECONOMIC FLOWS"
+    ## [44] "NETWORK ANALYSIS OF DIFFERENT TYPES OF FOOD FLOWS: ESTABLISHING THE INTERACTION BETWEEN FOOD FLOWS AND ECONOMIC FLOWS"

 Metrics
 -------